Coreboost/vmsport/2do.md

 Short term
 ----------
-* Update the vagrant box so that:
- - Install Atom
- - Write makefiles for generating the python parser and running the translation
  - Test interoperability Fortran/C/Go, interestingly it is so that this should be a non-issue under VMS since calling conventions, stack usage etc are standardized on the OS level.
 Try this on an emulator.